 Sample Interview Questions

 Your goal during an interview is to convince the employer that you are the best candidate for the job.
 In order to accomplish this, you must be able to clearly and articulately convey that you have the specific skills and strengths for which the employer is looking.
-The best way to increase your likelihood of effectively responding to interview questions is through advanced preparation.
 Before an interview, you should prepare your responses to standard interview questions and practice speaking them out loud.
-If you can, do a mock interview with a Steinbright staff member or with family or friends.
+If you can, do a mock interview with a Steinbright professional staff member or with family or friends.
 Below are some frequently asked interview questions that you can refer to while preparing for interviews.

 - How would you describe yourself?